williamyang98/ViterbiDecoderCpp/README.md

 - The 8bit vectorised decoders are faster than the 16bit vectorised decoders of up to 2 times
 - GCC produces significantly faster code than MSVC
 - GCC will automatically vectorise 16bit scalar code for constraint lengths of 7.
 However the manual SSE vector code out performs it by 1.2x.

-# Additional notes
-- **Significant performance improvements can be achieved with using [offset binary](https://en.wikipedia.org/wiki/Offset_binary)**
-    - Soft decision values take the form of offset binary given by: 0 to N
-    - The branch table needs values: 0 and N
-    - Instead of performing a subtract then absolute, you can use an XOR operation which behaves like conditional negation
-    - Refer to the [original Phil Karn code](https://github.com/ka9q/libfec/blob/7c6706fb969c3f8fe6ec7778b2472762e0d88acc/viterbi615_sse2.c#L128) for this improvement
-    - Explanation with example
-        - Branch table has values: 0 or 255
-        - Soft decision values in offset binary: 0 to 255
-        - Consider a soft decision value of x
-        - If branch value is 0, XOR will return x
-        - If branch value is 255, XOR will return 255-x
-- Performance improvements can be achieved with using signed integer types
-    - Using signed integer types allows for the use of modular arithmetic instead of saturated arithmetic.
-This can provide a up to a 33% speed boost due to CPI decreasing from 0.5 to 0.33.
-    - Unsigned integer types are used since they increase the range of error values after renormalisation, and saturated arithmetic will prevent overflows/underflows.
-- The implementations uses template parameters and static asserts to:
-    - Check if the provided constraint length and code rate meet the vectorisation requirements
-    - Generate aligned data structures and provide the compiler more information about the decoder for better optimisation
-- Unsigned 8bit error metrics have severe limitations.
-These include:
-    - Limited range of soft decision values to avoid overflowing past the renormalisation threshold.
-    - Higher code rates (such as Cassini) will quickly reach the renormalisation threshold and deteriorate in accuracy.
-This is because the maximum error for each branch is a multiple of the code rate.
-- If you are only interested in hard decision decoding then using 8bit error metrics is the better choice
-    - Use hard decision values [-1,+1] of type int8_t
-    - Due to the small maximum branch error of 2*R we can set the renormalisation threshold to be quite high.
-    - <code>renormalisation_threshold = UINT8_MAX - (2\*R\*10)</code>
-    - This gives similar levels of accuracy to 16bit soft decision decoding but with up to 2x performance due to the usage of 8bit values.
-- Depending on your usage requirements changes to the library are absolutely encouraged
-- Additionally check out Phil Karn's fine tuned assembly code [here](https://github.com/ka9q/libfec) for the best possible performance
-- This code is not considered heavily tested and your mileage may vary.
-This was written for personal usage.

-# Useful alternatives
-- [Spiral project](https://www.spiral.net/software/viterbi.html) aims to auto-generate high performance code for any input parameters
-- [ka9q/libfec](https://github.com/ka9q/libfec) is Phil Karn's original C implementation